dariogarcia/coMedia/README.md

 * Keep an integrated and updated list of all content
 * Build an aggregated comment-based characterization of content
 * Answer search queries from users

+### Content Repository

+In order to allow the collaborative construction of a knowledge base, the server integrates all content added by users.
+It maintains a database of unique contents, associated with multiple user entries (i.e., several users refering to the same content).
+This is mainly done through bilbiographic matching (author name, urls (wikipedia, imdb, spotify, youtube, podcast platforms, etc.) ) and remains pending until validated by user.
+Description and commentary of users anynimized and encoded, is stored associated with the content id, for retrieval purposes.

+### Retrieval of the knowledge base

+Users can make queries for content.
+Depending on user selection, this search is done using the different metadata types.

 # Deprecated Prototype